ankitmalikg2/ethical-json-tools/README.md

 *   **Built for Personal Use**: This extension was created for my own productivity and only includes the functionality I need, with no hidden tracking or data collection.
 *   **Open Source and Verifiable**: The complete source code is available on GitHub for you to review and verify.
 You can be confident that the extension does exactly what it claims to do, and nothing more.
 *   **No Malicious Code**: This extension does not contain any code that could harm your computer or steal your data.
+It even doesn't have any tracking code.

 You can view the source code here: [https://github.com/ankitmalikg2/ethical-json-tools](https://github.com/ankitmalikg2/ethical-json-tools)